cosmos/sdk-tutorials/interchain-exchange/tutorial/04-order-pairs.md

 ## Check for Existing Pairs

-A pair of token always has one orderbook that everyone can access in the app.
+A pair of token always has one order book that everyone can access in the app.
-When an orderbook pair already exists, it should throw an error.
+When an order book pair already exists, it should throw an error.

 ```go
 // x/ibcdex/keeper/msg_server_createPair.go